 Backer rod must be closed pore type.

-Use only low-modulus caulking with long service lives.
-Products should meet ASTM C1481 - 12 Standard Guide for Use of Joint Sealants with Exterior Insulation and Finish Systems (EIFS).
+Use only low-modulus caulking with long service lives and compatible with EIFS components and adjacent surfaces.

+Products should meet ASTM C1382: Standard Test Method for Determining Tensile Adhesion Properties of Sealants When Used in EIFS Joints, such as: ADSEAL DWS 4580 or LM4600 by ADFAST.

 Tests

 Tests performed by an independent laboratory on the specified materials can be requested.